rxn4chemistry/disconnection_aware_retrosynthesis/README.rst

 - max_products_tokens: 200
 - max_absolute_formal_charge: 2

 The reactions were mapped with `RXNMapper <https://github.com/rxn4chemistry/rxnmapper>`

+Refer to the data folder for an explanation of how to process an eample dataset.

+Note: For using Enzyme data the model can be trained following the procedure of `Probst et. al. <https://github.com/rxn4chemistry/biocatalysis-model>` after tagging disconnection sites as shown below.

 Installation and Usage
 ######